Lady-Bee/feedwell/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-We are looking to add more features to this project but will definitely open it to contributions at its completion.
+We are looking to add more features to this project, but will definitely open it to contributions at its completion.